lesandie/python-outliers/README.md

 ## The problem

-Basically to detect outliers it is advisable to begin with a simple exploratory analysis of the dataser, using a Jupyter notebook and Pandas, but I went directly to check the CSV and the coding session helped me to detect the outliers and the formatting problems.
+Basically to detect outliers it is advisable to begin with a simple exploratory analysis of the dataset, using a Jupyter notebook and Pandas, but I went directly to check the CSV and the coding session helped me to detect the outliers and the formatting problems.
 One of the problems was that the CSV is coded with BOM format and had to be taken into account opening the file with ```utf-8-sig``` property.
 Also the ```generated_on``` column has different formats (```21.09.21 12:12``` and ```2021-12-09 12:34:23.087```) and had to be taken into account too.
 These formatting problems are usually detected during the exploratory analysis.